Mattjones444/Code-Institute/README.md

 ![navbar](/assets/readme/navbar.png)

 Each page has a full responsive navigation bar at the top.
 It includes the Logo (which is a link to the Home page) and the links to Home, Success Stories and Signup pages.
-It retains an identical layout throughout the website across all devices to ensure \*\*simple and intuitive navigation\*\*.
+It retains an identical layout throughout the website across all devices to ensure simple and intuitive navigation.
 The Navbar will allow the user to reach any section of the website from any point on the website without unnecessary steps and using browser navigation buttons.

 For mobile devices, it transforms into a compact "hamburger menu".
 This dropdown menu features the same items, displayed as a column on a semi-transparent background.